leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

 That's it!
 Once all the DNS changes have propagated, the setup is complete.
 The very first time a file is requested, the request will go through your Rails application, and subsequent requests will be served via the CDN.

-Here at Simple File Upload, we've taken all of the pain out of this process and provide a drop-in javascript widget to upload and serve files from a CDN *for you*.
+Here at Simple File Upload, we've taken all of the pain out of using a CDN with Rails Active Storage.
+We provide a drop-in javascript widget to upload and serve files from a CDN *for you*.
 Try it free for 7 days!